 - Create a schedule

-Within a couple of months of working from home you will realize your most productive hours.
+Within a couple of months of working from home, you will realize your most productive hours.
 Using your most productive hours, create a visual or audible schedule that includes your meetings and tasks of the day.
-By the end of the day/night, tick of all the tasks you were able to complete.
+By the end of the day/night, tick off all the tasks you were able to complete.

 If possible create a specific section in your home into a comfortable place you can be able to work that is friendly to your back, neck and concentration.

-Organisations, should ensure that their employees have all the bare minimum tools to work from home such a laptops and internet connection.
+Organisations should ensure that their employees have all the bare minimum tools to work from home such as; laptops and internet connection.

 3. Create time to rest